 OR

-1. Take a digital image of the plant placing a representative object next to the plant for size and email it to inclp@indiana.eduBe sure to save the representative sample in case we would still need it to mailed to us.
+- Take a digital image of the plant placing a representative object next to the plant for size and email it to inclp@indiana.edu.
+Be sure to save the representative sample in case we would still need it to mailed to us.